 - Actively guided the discussions,

-- Proposed the key word Homoousios,
+- Proposed and insisted on the key word Homoousios, and

 The current article shows that the emperors after Constantine were Arian and crushed the Nicene party.

 The Council of Nicaea discussed and soon rejected Arius’ theology.
 But then the Council created a new problem and a new controversy.
 Constantine’s influence allowed a minority at the council to make the final edits to the Creed and to include the word homoousios.
 The controversy during the 50 years after Nicaea was about this word.
 Since there was no unanimity at Nicaea, the bishops went on teaching as they had before.

 Sentiments against homoousios

 Soon after Nicaea, while Constantine was still emperor, the consensus shifted away from support of this term to opposition to it.
 When Constantine accepted baptism on his deathbed, it was from an ‘Arian’ bishop.

 Constantine himself convened a gathering of Church leaders in AD 335 to discuss various charges against Athanasius; the chief advocate for the Nicene Creed and now bishop of Alexandria.
 After this meeting, Constantine banished Athanasius.
 Over his career, Athanasius was exiled no fewer than five times.